LaurenG123/Apache-airflow/README.md

 <a href= "https://docs.google.com/document/d/1eB6-j7ImH06Q_KtI_HebA7Kt_hJ_o6xMyKk9Uc8jKjA/edit?usp=sharing">view document</a>

-<b>Business Tools Recomendation:</b> A report detailing further research in favor of xxx
+<b>Business Tools Recomendation:</b> A report detailing further research in favor of Apache Airflow

 <a href= "https://docs.google.com/document/d/1HfJt76uI8ZiiWN-0nAwIEE043KLQRX_b0qllPqRUEGo/edit#heading=h.gjdgxs">view document</a>

+***

+**Disclaimer:**

+This project is not affiliated with or endorsed by Apache Airflow.
+Apache Airflow is an open-source project owned and maintained by the Apache Software Foundation.
+For official information, documentation, and support related to Apache Airflow, please visit the [Apache Airflow website](https://airflow.apache.org/).

+Any references to Apache Airflow or its software are made for compatibility and integration purposes only.
+This project does not claim ownership of Apache Airflow or its trademarks.